antonhalim/stock-market-bk-002-public/README.md

 ## Instructions

-Flesh out the method `analyze_stock` such that it passes the specs.
+Flesh out the method `analyze_stock` in `lib/stock_market.rb` such that it passes the specs.
 This method should accept one argument, the file path to the JSON stock data.

 ## Resources